Teamworkstate/teamworkstate-project-tools/selection-guides/matching-tools-to-team-types.md

 ## Share Your Experience

 Have you found a tool combination that works particularly well for your team?
-Share your experience in the [Tools & Resources forum on Teamworkstate.com](https://teamworkstate.com/forum/tools-resources) to help other community members with their tool selection process.
+Share your experience at [Teamworkstate.com](https://teamworkstate.com/) to help other community members with their tool selection process.

 ---